CRC Iron Condor Strategy

 CRC thesis for this iron condor

-The market-implied 1-standard-deviation range for CRC extends from approximately $46.65 on the downside to $59.53 on the upside.
+The market-implied 1-standard-deviation range for CRC extends from approximately $48.04 on the downside to $59.10 on the upside.
 A CRC iron condor is a delta-neutral premium-collection structure that pays off when CRC stays inside the inner short strikes through expiration; the wing width should reflect the trader's tolerance for the maximum loss scenario where the underlying breaches an outer strike.
-Current CRC IV rank near 46.68% is mid-range against its 1-year distribution, so the IV signal is neutral; the iron condor thesis on CRC should anchor more to the directional view and the expected-move geometry.
+Current CRC IV rank near 1.35% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on CRC at 36.00%.
 As a Energy name, CRC options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to CRC-specific events.

 CRC iron condor positions are structurally neutral / range-bound; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 CRC positions also carry Energy sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move CRC alongside the broader basket even when CRC-specific fundamentals are unchanged.
 Short-premium structures like a iron condor on CRC carry tail risk when realized volatility exceeds the implied move; review historical CRC earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current CRC chain quotes before placing a trade.